 Groups can suffer from information problems and commitment problems simultaneously.
 In this example of splitting a resource, groups may fight even if both know each other’s fighting strength and valuation of the resource under dispute (i.e. under complete information).
 With this complete information, groups could presumably allocate a portion of that resource to each side, with the higher-strength side taking a larger portion.
 The problem, however, is that once a group takes a larger portion of the resource, they now have more fighting strength and could renegotiate an even more advantageous deal for themselves.
 Knowing this, the weaker side may prefer to fight rather than acquiesce to a series of peace agreements under weaker and weaker bargaining power.

 No bargaining range: A third reason groups fight is that one or both sides prefers fighting to peace.
 In other words, there is no bargaining range: peace agreements acceptable to both sides.
 I will refer to this as a “preferences problem”.
 This preferences problem is not a bargaining failure; if one or both sides prefer fighting to any peace deal, then groups are not bargaining for peace.
-Nor is this a “problem” the way as commitment problems and information problems are a problem.
-In those problems, conflict is a puzzle because groups end up with outcomes neither group likes and which do not maximize overall utility.
+Nor is this a “problem” in the way that commitment problems and information problems are a problem.
+In those problems, conflict is a puzzle because groups end up with outcomes neither group wants and which do not maximize overall utility.
 If mutual fighting maximizes overall utility, it is a problem normatively in that we normatively dislike fighting, but it is only a puzzle if we think groups should not prefer fighting.
 For these reasons, preferences for fighting over peace are an important reason for group conflict but are discussed less frequently in published literature (but see Coe 2012, @slantchev2012borrowed, and @chang2013war).

 We can observe a preferences problem by again modifying the Prisoner’s Dilemma.
 Imagine that the criminals hate each other and would regret not ratting out the other guy.
 This is represented by adding +1 to the payoff of joint defection and -1 to the payoff of joint cooperation.
 Their payoffs would look like Table 3.